dualcube/moowoodle/readme.txt

 ### ➡️ ### ➡️ [User Synchronization Options ](https://dualcube.com/docs/moowoodle-set-up-guide/#12-toc-title/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).
 [PRO]
+Streamline your Moodle-WordPress user management with MooWoodle Pro—sync user data in real-time, control what information is shared, and easily manage existing users across platforms for a seamless eLearning experience.

 🔄 **Real-Time User Sync [PRO]**: Automatically sync user data between Moodle and WordPress and vice versa.
 When adding a new user on one platform, our system instantly syncs their profile to the other.